-- 4.4.5 Budget monitoring remained robust at strategic and service levels via the production of monthly financial monitors for cost centre managers.
-The "funds management" system prevents orders being raised against accounts with insufficient budget and provides an affective enhancement to the budget control process. - 4.4.6 CIPFA have produced a Financial Management Code to support good practice in financial management and to assist fire & rescue and local authorities in demonstrating their financial sustainability.
+Budget monitoring remained robust at strategic and service levels via the production of monthly financial monitors for cost centre managers.
+The "funds management" system prevents orders being raised against accounts with insufficient budget and provides an affective enhancement to the budget control process.

+The Chartered Institute of Public Finance and Accountancy (CIPFA) reviewed its guidance and issued the 'Financial Management Code.'
+This mandatory Code provides guidance for good and sustainable financial management in local authorities.
+The intention is that by complying with the principles and standards within the Code, local authorities will be able to demonstrate their financial sustainability.
+The Financial Management Code is based on six core principles:

+- 1. Organisational leadership demonstrating a clear strategic direction based on a vision in which financial management is embedded into the organisational culture. - 2.
+Accountability based on medium-term financial planning that drives the annual budget process supported by effective risk management, quality supporting data and whole life costs. - 3.
+Financial management is undertaken with transparency as its core using consistent, meaningful and understandable data, reported frequently with evidence of periodic officer action and elected member decision making. - 4.
+Adherence to professional standards is promoted by the leadership team and is evidenced. - Sources of assurance are recognised as an effective tool mainstreamed into financial management, including political scrutiny and the results of external audit, internal audit and inspection - 6.
+The long-term sustainability of local services is at the heart of all financial management processes and is evidenced by prudent use of public resources.

 The Director of Finance and Procurement has carried out an assessment of the Authority's conformity to the CIPFA Statement of Principles of Good Financial Management.
-No significant areas of weakness have been identified. - 4.4.7 Grant Thornton approved an unqualified Statement of Accounts for 2022/23.
-The Authority appointed new auditors Mazars, for 2023/24 and it is anticipated the Authority will receive an unqualified opinion in 2023/24.
+No significant areas of weakness have been identified.

+Forvis Mazars approved an unqualified Statement of Accounts for 2023/24 and it is anticipated the Authority will receive an unqualified opinion for 2024/25.
 A detailed year-end report is presented to the Authority in a clear and understandable format.
 A simplified summary statement of accounts is available on the Authority's website to ensure the outturn position is communicated effectively to all stakeholders.

-4.5 Internal Audit
+Internal Audit

-The Authority procured its internal audit service under a service level agreement from Liverpool City Council and the arrangement and service was in accordance with the CIPFA Code of Practice for Internal Audit in Local Government 2006.
-The internal audit plan for 2023/24, prioritised by a combination of the key internal controls, assessment and review on the basis of risk, was approved by the Authority during the year.
+The Authority procured its internal audit service under a service level agreement from Liverpool City Council and the arrangement and service was in accordance with the CIPFA Code of Practice for Internal Audit in Local Government.
+The internal audit plan for 2024/25, prioritised by a combination of the key internal controls, assessment and review on the basis of risk, was approved by the Authority during the year.
 All internal audit reports included an assessment of the internal controls and prioritised action plans, if relevant, to address any areas needing improvement.
 These reports are submitted to the relevant managers as appropriate and the Director of Finance and Procurement.
 An interim and year-end Internal Audit Plan reports are submitted to the Audit Committee that included summary findings of all completed audit reports and implementation of any agreed recommendations.
+Based on Liverpool City Councils Internal Audit work undertaken in compliance with PSIAS in 2024/25, their opinion provided: